yati-sagade/orch/README.markdown

         (autoload 'orch-toggle "orch" nil t)

- - At this point (after possibly restarting Emacs), doing `M-x orch-toggle` will start the orch server on port 4000.
+ - At this point (after possibly restarting Emacs), doing `M-x orch-toggle` will start the orch server on port 4000 (Change the port if you want in `orch.el`, grep for 4000).

  - Open a file in org-mode.

 - Android